Choose the Right Journal to Publish

 MathSciNet – is the leading mathematics indexing and abstracting database that incorporates the content of the American Mathematical Society’s Mathematical Reviews.

 The ‘Journals tab’ provides the ability to search for publications by name or ISSN.
-The results link to a journal profiles provides an information about the publisher, previous journal names, dates of publication, and how it is indexed in MathSciNet.
+The results link to journal profiles that provide information about the publisher, previous journal names, dates of publication, and how it is indexed in MathSciNet.
 You will also find links to issues, articles and citation data.

-The ‘Citations tab’ provides searches of citation information for authors, journals, subjects, and years.
+The ‘Citations’ tab will search citation information for authors, journals, subject areas, and years.

 There are also top 10 lists of the most cited journals by year.